Understanding my Examination Findings

 • L5 (5 lumbar vertebra) to have ‘hardness’ score of 2 (moderate) and tenderness score of 2 (moderate).

-Total score = 2+1+2+2 = 7
+Total score in this case = 2+1+2+2 = 7

-Ideal score is = 0
+Ideal palpation score is = 0

 Questions?